-- a) Total increase of fixed assets value in year 2022 was recorded in amount of BAM 22.706.
-This increase relates to newly purchased assets: IT equipment in amount of BAM 18.786, and the remaining part relates on office equipment (BAM 3.335) and printerst and scanners (BAM 585). - b) Pursuant to Decision no. O-28/22 SOC wrote-off vehicle from the inventory list in amount of BAM 6.500, due to its sale. - c) Depreciation of fixed assets in 2022 was in amount of BAM 13.786 (as defined in Income statement).
-Depreciation rate is aligned to the highest non-taxable rates pursuant to the Law on profit tax Federation BiH.
+- a) In the year 2023 total increase of fixed assets value was recorded in amount of BAM 20.133.
+This increase relates to newly purchased assets: Office equipment in amount of BAM 9.477, IT equipment in amount of BAM 4.420, printers and scanners in amount of BAM 3.323, photo and video equipment in amount of BAM 1.458, and the remaining part relates on other equipment (mobile phones) in amount of BAM 1.455. - b) Pursuant to Decision no. O-19/23 on write-off of donated equipment, SOC removed equipment worth BAM 2.373 from the inventory.
+Pursuant to Decision no. O-04/24 on write-off due to technical malfunction of fixed assets, SOC removed equipment worth BAM 134 from the inventory. - c) Depreciation of fixed assets in 2023 was in amount of BAM 17.307 (as defined in Income statement).
+The depreciation rate is aligned to the highest non-taxable rates pursuant to the Law on profit tax Federation BiH.